domapic/domapic-base/README.md

 })
 ```

-Tracer methods can receive arrays as well.
 There is an extra method called `group`, that allows to invoque different levels of tracers at a time:

 ```js
 new domapic.Service({